kraw/iOS-SDK/README.md

 - sources of the Navigine Demo Application for iOS
 - Navigine SDK for iOS - header files and resources
-- kontakt.io application sources for setting up iBeacon infrastructure
+- Sources of the Navigine application for setting up iBeacon (kontakt.io) infrastructure

 ## Useful Links